arogina/snake-game-js/README.md

 To run Snake game you must download entire code and open "index.html" file.
 Game will start automatically.
 <br/>
-You control snake with arrow keys (Left, Right, Up and Down).
+You can control snake with arrow keys (Left, Right, Up and Down).
 Your highscore will be stored in local storage of your web browser.

-If you lose, you have to press Enter to restart game.
+If you lose, you have to press Enter to restart the game.

 <p align="center">
   <img src="https://github.com/arogina/snake-game-js/blob/main/img/snake-gameover.png?raw=true" width="500">